STREET SMARTS

 Kaf and the Wheel of Fortune - January 1, 2024

 I am reminded of the Tarot card, Wheel of Fortune, which can read as; feeling lucky, destiny, karma, fortuitousness, or bad luck, resistance to change, a losing attitude.
 In a traditional deck, which is numbered 0-21, it is the X or 10th card in the Suit of Trumps.
 I prefer the tarot's association to the Hebrew alphabet and its ordering.
 Here, it is Kaf.
-She is the eleventh letter, her numerical value is 20 and her sound is like "kick" or at times more guttural.
+She is the 11th letter, her numerical value is 20 and her sound is like "kick" or at times more guttural.
 Symbolically, she represents the palm of the hand.

 The symbol of the palm of the hand immediately brings to mind the notion of fortune telling.
 Although forbidden as part of a con game for profit, The Torah contains instances of prophecy.
 In certain circumstances, the ability to interpret dreams is seen as a gift from God.
 For example, Joseph explained Egypt’s fate from the Pharaoh's dream and how to prepare for a lengthy famine.
 The truth is we all carry within us the prophetic abilities which can lead us to fulfill our destiny.
 We just have to intentionally develop this foresight.
 Another related interpretation for the palm of the hand is the Hamsa; used to ward off the evil eye and negative energies in Judaism, Islam, and other religions.
 This unifying symbol goes back to ancient Mesopotamia, the land of Ur and home of another unifying figure, Abraham, the patriarch to Christians, Jews, and Muslims.
 Contemplate and meditate upon unifying images for a peaceful future in these turbulent times